Roivant Sciences: History

 In June 2022, Roivant and Pfizer unveiled Priovant Therapeutics.
 Priovant was established in September 2021 through a transaction between Roivant and Pfizer, in which Pfizer licensed oral and topical brepocitinib's global development rights and US and Japan commercial rights to Priovant.
 Pfizer holds a 25% equity ownership interest in Priovant.
 Brepocitinib is a potential first-in-class dual, selective inhibitor of TYK2 and JAK1; in all five placebo-controlled studies completed to date, oral brepocitinib generated statistically significant and clinically meaningful results.
 Later that year in December 2022, Roivant and Pfizer announced their third partnership to create a new Vant focused on developing TL1A drug candidates for inflammatory and fibrotic diseases.
 As of February 2023, Roivant's reported market cap was over $6 billion.

-Axovant, owned by Roivant's Sio Gene Therapies, which failed testing in the end, has been accused of being a pump-and-dump scheme.
+Roivant's Sio Gene Therapies, has been accused of being a pump-and-dump scheme when it was named Axovant.
+This subsidiary purchased a medicament that was purported to alleviate Alzheimer's disease but had repeatedly failed clinical trials.
+When the company announced the potential release of such a product, the stock price rose; when the medication did not pass the third stage of pharmaceutical testing, the stock price declined.
+The shareholders voted to dissolve Sio Gene Therapies on April 2023.

 In December 2023, Roche completed the acquisition of Telavant from Roivant for a purchase price of $7.1 billion upfront and a near-term milestone payment of $150 million.

+In March 2026, Roivant subsidiary Genevant Sciences and Arbutus Biopharma reached a settlement with Moderna resolving worldwide patent litigation concerning lipid nanoparticle (LNP) technology used in Moderna's COVID-19 vaccine, Spikevax.
+The litigation alleged that Moderna had used LNP delivery technology owned by Genevant and Arbutus without authorization.
+Under the settlement, Moderna agreed to pay Genevant and Arbutus $950 million upfront, with an additional payment of up to $1.3 billion contingent on the outcome of an appeal concerning Moderna's liability for vaccine doses supplied under a U.S. government contract.

+The settlement resolved all U.S. and international patent litigation between Moderna and Genevant and Arbutus and granted Moderna a license covering the LNP technology for certain infectious-disease vaccines.
+The agreement also eliminated future royalty obligations for Moderna under the settlement.